Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/xquery_3.md

 ## Index configuration

-eXist-db constructs persistent indexes that support quick search and retrieval, much as a back-of-the-book index in a printed volume helps readers find specific content without having to look at every page. eXist-db will execute XQuery scripts with or without index support, but for unindexed queries will be slow.
+eXist-db constructs persistent indexes that support quick search and retrieval, much as a back-of-the-book index in a printed volume helps readers find specific content without having to look at every page. eXist-db will execute XQuery scripts with or without index support, but unindexed queries will be slow.
 For professional-quality results, you must configure indexes.
-In addition to the [Configuring database indexes](https://exist-db.org/exist/apps/doc/indexing.xml), see the indexing section of [Tuning the database](http://exist-db.org/exist/apps/doc/tuning) for guidelines.
+In addition to the official [Configuring database indexes](https://exist-db.org/exist/apps/doc/indexing.xml) documentation, see the indexing section of [Tuning the database](http://exist-db.org/exist/apps/doc/tuning) for guidelines.

 ### Types of indexes

 eXist-db constructs a structural index and an xml:id index for all XML documents automatically, but the other index types listed below have to be configured explicitly.

 * **structural:** element and attribute occurrences; created automatically
-* **xml:id:** query with `fn:id()`; created automatically
+* **xml:id:** query with `id()`; created automatically
 * **range:** typed node values (used with general and value comparison and some functions, such as `contains()`). eXist-db has both a _new range index_ and a _legacy range index_.
 New projects should use the new range index.
-* **ngram:** character substrings inside nodes (`ngram:contains()`)
+* **ngram:** character substrings inside nodes (query with `ngram:contains()`)
 * **Lucene:** full index of tokenized text.
 There is also a _legacy full-text index_, which should not be used.
 * **Other:** geospatial, rdf-sparql, and others